dazemc/Simple2D_UE5/README.md

 <br>
 This serves as a template and reference for input controls, in-game camera controls/customizations, flip book animations, and basic control flow.
 <br>
-All contents of this project, including assets, are licensed under Creative Commoons.
+All contents of this project, including assets, are licensed under Creative Commons.